 Rob commissioned me to put together an outline of the rally, run to ground the logistical/ bureaucratic/safety issues and highlight potential hurdles.
 My brief was to create an 8-week route.
 I failed.
 Even cutting it down to the bare bones it would have been virtually impossible to incorporate good, remote, scenic, intrepid roads and see the sites of interest while keeping daily driving times manageable.
 What I have created is a 9-week route which allows a reasonable pace and rest days.

 This event is being run on a “cost-plus” basis.
 The greater the number of participants, the lower the cost per car.
 Entries will be capped at 16 cars.
-A number which reflects the physical limitations of the Boeing 747 freighter taking our cars from Singapore to Darwin.
+A number which reflects the physical limitations of the Boeing 747 freighter taking our cars from Singapore to Perth.
 Stepping up to an Antonov 124 only really makes sense at around 25+ cars at which point the event becomes a bit of a sprawl and less intimate.

 I am honoured that ROARR has been asked to organise and run London Sydney 2020.
 It is a great opportunity and I relish the prospect of working on such a complex project and delivering the journey of a lifetime to participants.